 Your history with Keloid Scar Development after Asian Breast Augmentation

-The ages where keloids develop most prominently (or more likely, where a propensity to develop raised keloid-type scars is first noticed) is typically when you’re between the age of 10 and 30 years in age.
+The age keloids develop most prominently is typically when you’re between the age of 10 and 30.
 Interestingly, very young or very aged individuals usually don’t develop keloid scars.

-However, if you’ve had them before, you are likely to have keloid scars again if you’re still in an age range where they are known to present.
-Or, if a family member is prone to getting keloids, you are likely at an increased genetic risk of getting them yourself.
+However, if you’ve had them before, you are likely to have keloid scars again.
+Furthermore, they are always a possibility if you’re still in an age range where they are known to present.
+If a family member is prone to getting keloids, you are likely at an increased genetic risk of getting them yourself.

 Genetic scarring tendencies: 50% of people who get keloid scars have another family member who also developed keloid scars.

-Areas, where there are skin piercings (navel piercings or ear piercings being a common example), are particularly susceptible to keloid development, as these areas are known to stretch or experience tension during piercing (wound/incision) healing.
+Areas, where there are skin piercings, are particularly susceptible to keloid development.
+These areas are known to stretch or experience tension during piercing (wound/incision) healing.

 How does a propensity to scar more visibly impact on an Asian Breast Augmentation?

 Instead of a periareolar incision, or an implant placement incision under your breasts in the inframammary crease, perhaps you’ll be a great candidate for an armpit incision (Transaxillary Incision for Breast Implant Insertion).
-The incision is hidden in the underarm area, and whilst a more complex procedure may help minimise your breast augmentation scars.
+This incision is hidden in the underarm area.
+Although this is a more complex procedure technique it helps minimise your breast augmentation scars.

 Dr Patrick Briggs has a track record of successful Transaxillary Incision Breast Enlargement surgeries for Asian patients and others with darker skin who live or work in Melbourne.